-Prerequisite: Math 3 or equivalent college course, or equivalent skills which may be measured by the college assessment process Class Hours: 3 lecture
+Prerequisite: Math 3 or equivalent college course, or equivalent skills which may be measured by the college assessment process

 This course is intended to give general students a better understanding of the nature of mathematics, the character and origin of different subject fields in mathematics and the application of mathematics to several disciplines.
 Topics to be covered include logic, numeration systems, number theory, mathematical systems, probability, statistics, and application of these topics to the arts, architecture, powers, puzzles, computers, geometry, and everyday needs of the consumer.
-Transfer credit: CSU; UC (under review)
+Transfer credit: CSU; UC